t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

 I was planning on implementing the option to use Gluetun's port forwarding file but since it will be [deprecated in v4](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/vpn-port-forwarding.md#native-integrations), I won't.

 ## Docker compose example
-This is just an example for the mod, adapt it to your needs.
+This is just an example focused on the mod, adapt it to your needs.

 ```yaml